-The midfielder missed a penalty in Friday’s game against Zambia but later assisted in his team’s goal only to concede a late penalty
+The midfielder missed a penalty in Friday’s game against Zambia but later assisted in his team’s goal only to concede a late spot-kick

 The Group C encounter was one of the most anticipated fixtures of the first round and it lived up to its billing with Nigeria earning a penalty kick in the first half after Ahmed Musa was brought down in the box by Nkausu Davies.

 Chelsea’s Mikel stepped up to take the spot kick but saw his shot saved by Kennedy Mweene.
 He redeemed himself in the second half when he won a tackle and released Emmanuel Emenike to score on 57 minutes.

 But Mweene emerged as a hero for the defending champions when he converted a late penalty to make the game 1-1.

 “I think we did well, the team did really well but again we conceded [late in] in the game,” said Mikel.